There are two parts to the configuration of this system:

 - The Machine Learning Hooks configuration - typically

 The ES comes with a sample ES config file which you should customize as fit.
-The sample config file is well annotated, so you really should read the comments to get an understanding of what each parameter does.
-Similary, the ES also comes with a sample objdetect.ini file which you should read as well if you are using hooks.
+The sample config file is well annotated, so you really should read the comments to get an erstanding of what each parameter does.
+Similarly, the ES also comes with a sample objdetect.ini file which you should read as well if you are using hooks.
+If you are using mlapi, read its config.

 Basically, this is how it works: